 Around 30 cafes are within walking distance of the central city area, while Ahuriri, just over Bluff Hill, is home to a further cluster of up market establishments.
 Marine Parade overlooks the Pacific Ocean and out towards Cape Kidnappers, home to the world's largest mainland gannet colony.
 A full day can be taken visiting Ocean Spa hot pools and swimming complex, the Hawke's Bay Museum and the National Aquarium of New Zealand.

-A landmark of Napier is Bluff Hill, which is home for many Napier residents and provides views of the town, beaches of Perfume Point and Westshore and out towards Whirinaki.
+A landmark of Napier is Bluff Hill, which is home to many Napier residents and provides views of the town, beaches of Perfume Point and Westshore and out towards Whirinaki.
 Bluff Hill also overlooks the Port of Napier, one of New Zealand's busiest ports, transporting timber, local fruit and meat products to worldwide destinations.

 In 1931, New Zealand's greatest natural disaster struck Hawke's Bay.
 At 10.47am on Tuesday February 3rd, an earthquake of magnitude Richter 7.8 struck.
 In a minute and a half, in two separate shocks, the centre of Napier was almost totally destroyed.
 Fires quickly broke out and reduced to ashes or gutted what the tremors had left standing.
 Damage in Hastings was also devastating, although the fires were contained.
 Wairoa and the smaller towns to the south as far as Dannevirke were affected.
 There were 258 deaths - 162 in Napier, 93 in Hastings and 3 in Wairoa along with many injuries.
-The reconstruction of Napier and Hastings were costly but the benefit was two modern cities and the Ahuriri Lagoon, or Inner Harbour as it was usually known, was raised over 2 metres, creating the land, which Napier desperately needed to expand.
+The reconstruction of Napier and Hastings was costly but the benefit was two modern cities and the Ahuriri Lagoon, or Inner Harbour as it was usually known, was raised over 2 metres, creating the land, which Napier desperately needed to expand.

 Drive along the scenic coast from Napier to Te Awanga and join Gannet Safaris Overland and the world's largest, most accessible gannet colony at Cape Kidnappers.
 Gannet Safaris has been guiding visitors over Cape Kidnappers for over 35 years and their safaris are the only way to be driven right to within a few feet of these remarkable birds.
-You will travel in comfort in air conditioned 4 x 4 wheeled vehicles, through Cape Kidnappers Station - traversing riverbeds, broad rolling pastures, through stands of native bush, steep gullies and breath-taking inclines.
+You will travel in comfort in air-conditioned 4 x 4 wheeled vehicles, through Cape Kidnappers Station - traversing riverbeds, broad rolling pastures, stands of native bush, steep gullies and breath-taking inclines.
 There is a stop on the way at a spectacular cliff top with panoramic views of Hawke Bay right across to Mahia peninsular.
-The 36km, three hour trip includes a commentary by your tour guide / driver on the farming operation on Cape Kidnappers Station and an introduction to the gannets.
-On arrival at the gannets you can stretch your legs and take in the scenery from your position at the brink of the cliffs edge - 100 metres above the ocean!
+The 36km, three hour trip includes a commentary by your tour guide/driver on the farming operation on Cape Kidnappers Station and an introduction to the gannets.
+On arrival at the gannets you can stretch your legs and take in the scenery from your position at the brink of the cliff's edge - 100 metres above the ocean!

 A tour designed for those who are looking for a more intimate experience of renowned Hawke's Bay wineries.
 Learn about the local yield and the region's long viticultural history, and indulge in a two course gourmet lunch.
 Taste classic varieties such as Shiraz, Merlot, Cabernet Sauvignon, Pinot Gris Viognier, Semillon and Riesling.
 There will also be an opportunity to taste sherry, port and dessert reds.

 Experience Napier's fascinating heritage created by the dramatic story of this city's rebirth in the vibrant 1930s.
-In February 1931, Napier was leveled by earthquake and fire but was rebuilt in the depths of the Great Depression in just two years.
+In February 1931, Napier was levelled by earthquake and fire but was rebuilt in the depths of the Great Depression in just two years.
 Nowhere else in the world can you see such a concentration of buildings in the styles of the 1930s: Art Deco, Spanish Mission, and Stripped Classical.

 The Silky Oak Chocolate Co Ltd is a 100% New Zealand owned family business, with a proud reputation for producing exquisite handmade couverture (real) chocolates, using traditional methods.
 Silky Oak's handcrafted chocolate range has something for everyone and the Triple Chocolate Temptation tour is the best way to fully experience and appreciated these delights.
 Your guide will first explain chocolate making process at the factory, before accompanying you through the Chocolate Museum covering 3,000 years of chocolate history.
 The museum tells the story of a food whose past is as rich as its flavour, bought to life with colourfully illustrated texts, life sized tableaux, and a huge collection of chocolate paraphernalia, including a 2,500 year old Mayan Chocolate pot.
 You then get to sample the fabulous chocolate being produced here, including a chocolate drink (or tea/coffee), chocolate muffin/ slice, served with liquid chocolate and cream at our Café, you'll also enjoy a take home gift, chocolate of course.